 - the confidential (secret) vehicles of tantra’s higher classes (yoga and anuttarayoga).

 Upholding all of Buddha’s teachings brings an ever deeper appreciation of the individual brilliance and skill of each method.

-Two practices create close bonds with the deep awareness to accomplish things (bya-grub ye-shes) and Amoghasiddhi (Don-yod grub-pa):
+Two practices create close bonds with the accomplishing deep awareness (bya-grub ye-shes) and Amoghasiddhi (Don-yod grub-pa):

 - safeguarding our vows,

 - making offerings.

 In place of safeguarding vows, the Nyingma tradition substitutes engaging in activities such as pacifying suffering (zhi-ba) and stimulating others’ good qualities (rgyas-pa, increase).
 It also divides making offerings into two practices – making offerings in general and offering tormas, sculpted cakes made of barley flour and butter.

 Acting in accordance with vows, engaging in activities like those of a Buddha, and making offerings bring ever increasing wisdom and skill to accomplish all purposes.